tboldagh/FunRootAna/README.md

 There are less commonly needed `missing` and `assure_about_equal`.

+# Playing with the example
+Attached makefile compiles code in examples subdir.
+That one contains example_analysis.cpp tha can be changed to see how things work.
+Input file with the points can be generated using generateTree.C Attached makefile should be sufficient to compile this lib.
 # TODO
+* unit tests
 * Move to better implementations of functional container (std::ranges/std::views) or [FTL](https://github.com/ftlorg/ftl).
 * cmake build
 * HIIST macros cleanup